-Proven winner and championship-caliber coach Per Nilsson was chosen to lead the Pepperdine women's tennis team into a new era in the summer of 2014, succeeding 37-year head coach Gualberto Escudero.
-Nilsson spent seven seasons as the head men's coach at Mississippi State after a five-year stint as an assistant coach with the Waves' men's squad.
-During his first stop in Malibu, Nilsson helped lead the Pepperdine men to the 2006 NCAA championship.
+Proven winner and championship-caliber coach Per Nilsson was chosen to lead the Pepperdine women’s tennis team into a new era in the summer of 2014, succeeding 37-year head coach Gualberto Escudero.
+He enters his third season at the helm in 2016-17.

 After leaving Pepperdine in 2007, Nilsson spent the last seven seasons coaching the men’s squad at his alma mater, Mississippi State.
 There he compiled a record of 95-76 while going 36-42 in the tough Southeastern Conference.
 He led the Bulldogs to back-to-back SEC West titles in 2011 and 2012 and brought MSU to four-straight NCAA Tournaments from 2011-14.

 Nilsson takes over for Escudero, who has been at the helm for 37 seasons beginning in 1977-78.
 He stepped down at the end of the 2013-14 campaign, but will remain on staff as the associate head coach.
 Nilsson inherits a team that has made 27 consecutive NCAA Tournaments and captured the West Coast Conference championship for the 24th time in 2014 while earning a final national ITA ranking of #24.